JSBSim-Team/jsbsim/joss_paper/paper.md

 # Summary

 JSBSim is an open-source, platform-independent, data-driven flight dynamics software library for aerospace research, simulation development, and education.
-It provides high-fidelity modeling of aerospace vehicle dynamics, and includes propulsion, control systems, and aerodynamics models, as well as environmental models such as atmosphere, gravity, and geodesy.
+It provides high-fidelity modeling of aerospace vehicle dynamics, and includes propulsion, control systems, aerodynamics, and other subsystem models, as well as environmental models such as atmosphere, gravity, and geodesy.

-JSBSim can be used in batch mode, running faster than real-time for flight analysis, monte carlo analysis, AI training, or incorporated into an interactive flight simulator environment such as FlightGear, Unreal Engine, or Outerra and run in real-time.
+JSBSim can be invoked from the command line - running faster than real time for scripted flight scenarios, Monte Carlo studies, or AI training - or integrated into an interactive simulator codebase such as FlightGear, Unreal Engine, or Outerra and run in real time.

 Features include: